rust-secure-code/cargo-auditable/README.md

 Good question.
 I don't think they are exposed in any reasonable way right now.
 Would be a great addition, but not required for the initial launch.
 We can add it later in a backwards-compatible way.
 Adopting [the `-src` crate convention](https://internals.rust-lang.org/t/statically-linked-c-c-libraries/17175?u=shnatsel) would make it happen naturally, and will have other benefits as well, so that's probably the best route.

+### Does this protect against supply chain attacks?

+No. Use [`cargo-vet`](https://github.com/mozilla/cargo-vet) or [`cargo-crev`](https://github.com/crev-dev/cargo-crev) for that.

+[Software Bills of Materials](https://en.wikipedia.org/wiki/Software_supply_chain) (SBOMs) do not prevent supply chain attacks.
+They cannot even be used to assess the impact of such an attack after it is discovered, because any malicious library worth its bytes will remove itself from the SBOM.
+This applies to nearly every language and build system, not just Rust and Cargo.

+Do not rely on SBOMs when dealing with supply chain attacks!

 ### What is blocking uplifting this into Cargo?

 Cargo itself is [currently in a feature freeze](https://blog.rust-lang.org/inside-rust/2022/03/31/cargo-team-changes.html).